Secure application architecture basics: separation, configuration, and access

 - Directory listings, or sensitive file types, left accessible by default.

 One of the more difficult security problems to test in an application is misconfigured access control.
 Automated testing tools have limited capability to find areas of an application that one user shouldn’t be able to access.
 Thus, this is often left to manual testing or source code review to discover.
-By considering this vulnerability early on in the software development lifecycle when architectural decisions are being made, we reduce the risk that it becomes a problem that’s harder to fix later.
-After all, we wouldn’t simply leave our master keys out of reach on a high ledge and hope no one comes along with a ladder.
+By considering this vulnerability early on in the software development lifecycle when architectural decisions are being made, you reduce the risk that it becomes a problem that’s harder to fix later.
+After all, you wouldn’t simply leave your master keys out of reach on a high ledge and hope no one comes along with a ladder.

-If we’re aware of the possibility of access control misconfigurations or exploits, we may decide to build the moderation feature in a completely separate area from the user-accessible space, such as on a different domain, or as part of a model that users don’t share.
+If you’re aware of the possibility of access control misconfigurations or exploits, you may decide to build the moderation feature in a completely separate area from the user-accessible space, such as on a different domain, or as part of a model that users don’t share.
 This greatly reduces the risk that an access control misconfiguration or elevation of privilege vulnerability might allow a user to improperly access the moderation feature later on.